MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/07Expeditions/README.md

     * questions you want to ask PCs
     * any challenges from the Chart a Course
     * any dangers or discoveries
-6) Prepare up to seven possible encounters: dangers, discoveries, events for when the PCs miss a roll on 7-9; make sure you tie these encounters into the greater story
+6) Prepare up to seven possible encounters: dangers, discoveries, events for when the PCs miss a roll on 7-9
+    * 1-3 sentences
+    * tie into large story
+    * for creatures include disposition or activity - what are they up to and how are they likely to react to the characters?
+    * for any encounter, use it to show the characters the bigger picture